 Willingness to share your webcam for some or all of the presentation and willingness to share your email at the end of the presentation for attendees to contact you directly with questions.

-Expect to hear something within about 2 months after the proposal deadline.
+Expect to hear something within about 1 to 2 months after the proposal deadline.

 If you have any questions or concerns, please contact email@example.com.
 Thank you for sharing your expertise.